Agnar22/Kundestyrt2020-NAV-DIPS/README.md

 When the app has loaded it is possible to add a note in the text field, as well as selecting a period through the date-pickers.
 The form can be saved (to the FHIR-API) by using the "Lagre"-button.
 The information will then be available again when launching the app with the same patient at a later time.
-It is also possible to click send, which will send a request to the back-end, and in turn post the form on the Kafka queue.
+It is also possible to click send, which will send a request to the back-end, and in turn publish the form on the Kafka topic.
 A confirmation will pop-up when any of these two actions are successful.